-- 20.1.
-For revision of draft, the thesis should be resubmitted after a minimum of one month from the date of communication from the controller of examination - 20.2.
-At the time of submission, the advisory committee should give certificate for carrying out the corrections/recommendations.
-The resubmitted copies of thesis should be got corrected carrying out the necessary corrections indicated by the external examiner and necessary certificates obtained from the chairman and Head of the Department before the conduct of the final viva-voce. - 20.3.
-A fine prescribed by the University to be collected from the students at the time of resubmission of thesis.
+20.1.For revision of draft, the thesis should be resubmitted after a minimum of one month from the date of communication from the Controller of Examinations.

+20.2.At the time of re-submission, necessary certificates indicating that the corrections suggested by the external examiner have been carried out are to be obtained from the Chairman and Head of the Department.

+20.3.A fine prescribed by the University is to be collected from the students at the time of resubmission of thesis.

-21. Failure to appear for final Viva-voce/ Non submission of thesis after viva-voce.
+21. Failure to appear for final Viva-voce/ Non submission of thesis after vivavoce.

-- 21.1.
-If a candidate fails to appear before the examining committee for final viva-voce, on the date fixed by the Head of the Department the following are the time frame and penalty. - 21.2.
-The re-viva-voce must be completed within two years.
-An amount of fine prescribed by the University must be charged to the candidate. - 21.3.
-After successful completion of thesis final viva-voce if a student fails to submit the corrected version of the thesis within 15 days he/she will be levied a fine prescribed by the University at the time of sending the proposal for result declaration
+21.1.If a candidate fails to appear before the examining committee for final vivavoce, on the date fixed by the Head of the Department the following are the time frame and penalty.

+21.2.The re-viva-voce must be completed within two years.
+The fine prescribed by the University must be paid by the candidate.

+21.3.After successful completion of thesis final viva-voce if a student fails to submit the corrected version of the thesis within 15 days he/she will be levied a fine prescribed by the University at the time of sending the proposal for result declaration.